PCO (wrestler): World Championship Wrestling (1996–1997)

 In September 1996, Ouellet reunited with Jacques Rougeau and moved to World Championship Wrestling (WCW), where the duo was known as The Amazing French Canadians.
-They wore more traditional wrestling gear, but failed to duplicate the success they had found in the WWF.
+They wore more traditional wrestling gear.
+Ouellet kept his beard and eye patch, but the team failed to duplicate the success they had found in the WWF.
 They had the distinction of losing to Arn Anderson and Steve "Mongo" McMichael in Anderson's last match.

 The Amazing French Canadians were managed by Col. Robert Parker (who began dressing in a French Foreign Legion uniform), and they began feuding with Harlem Heat as a result of tension between Parker and Harlem Heat's manager, Sister Sherri.
-After Harlem Heat defeated the Amazing French Canadians at World War 3 on November 24, 1996, Sherri won the right to fight Parker for three minutes.
-Parker was beaten down by Sherri, but the rivals later reconciled and fell in love with one another.
+After Harlem Heat defeated the French Canadians at World War 3 on November 24, 1996, Sherri won the right to fight Parker for three minutes.

-In April 1997, Ouellet won a 'patch match' against The Giant in a house show in Montreal via disqualification.
-He made his final appearance with WCW on the June 16, 1997, episode of Nitro, with he and Jacques losing to Harlem Heat.
+At a Montreal house show in April 1997, Ouellet won a "patch match" against The Giant via disqualification.
+He made his final appearance with WCW on the June 16, 1997, episode of Nitro, with he and Rougeau losing to Harlem Heat.